-Stock futures rally as Merger Monday produces over $9B in deals
+Stocks pop on $9B in M&A, Bitcoin stabilizes

 Movie-theater chain AMC Entertainment Holdings Co.’s largest shareholder, Dalian Wanda Group, sold the majority of its stake, according to a regulatory filing released Friday.
 Wanda acquired AMC in 2012 and took the company public in 2013.

-Bitcoin-linked companies including Coinbase Global Inc., MicroStrategy Inc. and Tesla Inc. were in focus after the cryptocurrency over the weekend plunged below $32,000 per coin before recouping some of its losses.
+Bitcoin-linked companies including Coinbase Global Inc., MicroStrategy Inc. and Tesla Inc. were in focus after the cryptocurrency over the weekend plunged below $32,000 per coin before recouping some of its losses hitting the $37,000 level in early trading.

 Meanwhile, energy companies like Chevron Corp., Exxon Mobil Corp. and Schlumberger Ltd. were higher as West Texas Intermediate crude oil climbed $1.09 to $64.67 per barrel.